minima52/digital-garden/_pages/about.md

 Hi, I'm May! 👋

-I'm from Sydney.
-I work as a Reservations Consultant for a luxury cruise liner.

 For the longest of time, I've always wanted an online space of my own where I can freely express myself.
 That never happened for many years until now.

 What motivated me to begin was my inspiration: BTS.